Spencer police release images of man suspected of setting fire to cars - Salisbury Post

 The Spencer incident happened not long after a fire was reported in downtown Salisbury at the Whitley, Jordan and Inge law firm, but the two have not been officially linked to one another.

 If anyone has any information regarding these fires or can help identify this individual, please contact Sgt.
-File, a detective at the Spencer Police Department, at (704) 633-3574, Salisbury-Rowan Crime Stoppers at tips.salisburyrowancrimestoppers.org or 1-866-639-5245.
-Tips can also be sent via private message to the Spencer Police Department.
+File, a detective at the Spencer Police Department, at (704) 633-3574, or Salisbury-Rowan Crime Stoppers at tips.salisburyrowancrimestoppers.org or 1-866-639-5245.
+Tips can also be sent via private message on Facebook to the Spencer Police Department.

 Intentionally set fire burns downtown Salisbury law office